Gold prices steady in Baghdad, Erbil markets - Shafaq News

 Gold prices steady in Baghdad, Erbil markets

-According to our correspondent, gold prices in the wholesale markets on Al-Nahr Street in Baghdad recorded this morning a selling price per mithqal (equals five grams) for 21-carat Gulf, Turkish, and European gold at 433,000 IQD, with a buying price of 429,000 IQD.
+Shafaq News Agency correspondent stated, “gold prices in the wholesale markets on Al-Nahr Street in Baghdad recorded this morning a selling price per mithqal (equals five grams) for 21-carat Gulf, Turkish, and European gold at 431,000 IQD, with a buying price of 427,000 IQD.

 Regarding gold prices in jewelry stores, the selling price per mithqal of 21-carat Gulf gold ranged between 435,000 and 445,000 IQD, while the selling price per mithqal of Iraqi gold ranged between 405,000 and 415,000 IQD.